reese-99/FullStackOpen/part0/newNoteSeqDiag.md

     server-->>browser: HTML document (302 redirect)
     deactivate server

-    Note right of browser: The server adds note object from browser to notes array in backend code.
+    Note right of browser: The server adds note from browser to notes array in backend code.
 It sends back a response with a url redirect to /exampleapp/notes

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server